algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 **Game screen**

-When the player launch his game, he has the following interface :
+When the player launches his game, he has the following interface :

 - actual location on the map of the player (top left)
 - energy evolution bar of the actual location (top left)
 - quests table (left)
-- mini map, top view (top right)
+- mini-map, top view (top right)
 - time (top right)

 ![game interface](./images/Game_Interface.png)

 **inventory**

-When the player pressed "e" keyboard, the inventory open.
-You can recovered all object you have on the left side and you can have the description and all details about the object on the right side when you pass the mousse on it.
+When the player presses the "e" keyboard, the inventory opens.
+You can recover all objects you have on the left side and you can have the description and all details about the object on the right side when you pass the mousse on it.

 ![inventory interface](./images/Inventory_Interface.png)

 **Menu**

-When the player launch his part, He can pressed the "esc" keyboard and the menu window open.
+When the player launches his part, he can presses the "esc" keyboard and the menu window opens.
-Firstly, the player can modifiy some settings to adapt the game as he want.
+Firstly, the player can modify some settings to adapt the game as he wants.
 The second button is to save his part.
-Thanks that, the player quit the game and come back later thanks the load button on the home page.
+Thanks to that, the player quit the game and came back later thanks to the load button on the home page.
 The last one is to quit the game.

 ![menu interface](./images/Menu_Interface.png)

 ### C. Success

-During the game, you can collect multiple success like:
+During the game, you can collect multiple successes like:

 - you complete your first quest
 - you complete 5 quests
 - you complete 10 quests
-- You entierly clean the village
+- You entirely clean the village
-- You entierly clean the beach
+- You entirely clean the beach

-You can also collect data about climate change, Fossil fuels and renewable energies.
+You can also collect data about climate change, Fossil fuels, and renewable energies.

 ### D. Personas and Scenarios

 #### 1. Sarah

 Sarah is 12 years old, with long, wavy blonde hair often tied up in a ponytail.
-She’s small with an energetic presence, always moving and curious.
-She loves wearing colorful t-shirts with animal or nature-themed prints and comfortable sneakers for running around.
+She's small with an energetic presence, always moving and curious.
+She loves wearing colourful t-shirts with animal or nature-themed prints and comfortable sneakers for running around.
 Sarah is full of enthusiasm and curiosity, always asking questions about the world around her.
-She’s passionate about animals, the environment, and making sure the planet stays healthy.
+She's passionate about animals, the environment, and making sure the planet stays healthy.
 Sarah is very open-minded and loves learning new things, especially when it’s fun.
 She is sensitive to the environment and can get upset when she hears about pollution or climate change.
 She enjoys playing games that teach her new facts, solve problems, and involve adventure.

 ![Sarah's persona](./images/Sarah.png)

 Sarah is a middle school student who loves to play outside and is fascinated by nature.
-She often spends her weekends visiting parks and taking care of the family’s garden.
+She often spends her weekends visiting parks and taking care of the family's garden.
 She enjoys watching nature documentaries and reading books about animals and the planet.
 Sarah is active on social media, where she follows environmental groups and shares eco-friendly tips with her friends.
 She often feels the urge to make a difference but isn't always sure how to take action.
 Playing games like yours gives her a sense of empowerment, as she learns more about how she can help the environment while having fun.
 Sarah is a perfect fit for our serious game because she has a natural interest in the environment but lacks in-depth knowledge about renewable energy and sustainability.
-The game’s engaging, interactive elements will captivate her attention while teaching important lessons about the climate crisis and how to make a difference.
+The game's engaging, interactive elements will captivate her attention while teaching important lessons about the climate crisis and how to make a difference.
 She will likely find the adventure and exploration of the game motivating, while the hands-on learning approach will help her understand complex concepts in a fun and digestible way.

 #### 2. Carl